Senophyx/senophyx.id/content/posts/1- New Year, New Site/index.md

 # The Reason
 Actually, I have planned to change the appearance of my old website, but I haven’t found a big reason to change the front-end and also don’t have the best idea to change it.

 It’s not that my current website looks bad, it just feels very boring and static.
 There’s not much that can be changed dynamically like other portfolio websites.
-But one day a Youtuber named [**NetworkChuck**](https://youtube.com/@NetworkChuck) posted a new video on how to create a blogging website in a complicated way, the programming-style in my opinion ([watch here!](https://www.youtube.com/watch?v=dnE7c0ELEH8)very recommended).
+But one day a Youtuber named [**NetworkChuck**](https://youtube.com/@NetworkChuck) posted a new video on how to create a blogging website in a complicated way, the programming-style in my opinion ([watch here!](https://www.youtube.com/watch?v=dnE7c0ELEH8) very recommended).
 I was curious and watched it, and sure enough, I really enjoyed it and was motivated to create my own blogging website.

 That’s where the idea to change the look of my old website came up, I finally had the right reason to replace my old website.
 I also became more challenged because now it is at the end of 2024, this is the right time to start something new.